“The Sometimes Gambler”

 SLIM SHERMAN: I felt the same way, Mike, ’til I got to thinkin’ about it.
 Listen to this.
 (Sits down by MIKE WILLIAMS) Suppose there was a bird that had to live in a cage ever since he was hatched and as long as he could remember, he wanted to fly.
 But he didn’t have the room.
 He hated that cage.
 And one day he got out.
 And he flew.
 He flew high and wide and saw everything he wanted to.
 Then one day he died.
 But he sure was happy.
 Now would you feel sorry for him?

 MIKE WILLIAMS: No, I guess not.
-‘Cause I got to fly, too.
+‘Cause I like to fly, too.

 (SLIM SHERMAN tousles MIKE WILLIAMS’ hair)